babcockt18/qosf-screener/README.md

 ## References

-1. Deutsch, David, and Richard Jozsa.
-"Rapid solution of problems by quantum computation."
-Proceedings of the Royal Society of London.
-Series A: Mathematical and Physical Sciences 439.1907 (1992): 553-558.
-2. Bernstein, Ethan, and Umesh Vazirani.
-"Quantum complexity theory."
-SIAM Journal on computing 26.5 (1997): 1411-1473.
-3. Grover, Lov K. , "A fast quantum mechanical algorithm for database search", Proceedings of the 28th Annual ACM Symposium on the Theory of Computing (1996), arXiv:quant-ph/9605043.
+1. Grover, Lov K. , "A fast quantum mechanical algorithm for database search", Proceedings of the 28th Annual ACM Symposium on the Theory of Computing (1996), arXiv:quant-ph/9605043.

 ## License